Don Seenu

-Don Seenu is a 2010 Indian Telugu-language action comedy film directed by debutant Gopichand Malineni who co-wrote the film with Kona Venkat.
-The film stars Ravi Teja, Srihari, Shriya Saran and Anjana Sukhani.
-Music has been scored by Mani Sharma.
-The film was released on 6 August 2010.
-The film's title is noted to be similar to Dubai Seenu, another Ravi Teja starrer film.
-The film was remade in Bengali as Badsha.
+Don Seenu is a 2010 Indian Telugu-language action comedy film directed by Gopichand Malineni and produced by R. R. Venkat.
+The film stars Ravi Teja, Shriya Saran, and Anjana Sukhani in the lead roles, while Srihari and Sayaji Shinde play supporting roles.
+The music was composed by Mani Sharma with cinematography by Sameer Reddy and editing by Gautham Raju.
+The film released on 6 August 2010 and became a commercial super hit at the box office.
+The film was remade in Bengali as Badsha - The Don.
+The film was dubbed twice in Hindi as Sabse Bada Don in 2011 and 2016.

 Plot

-This story is all about an ambitious boy named Seenu aka Srinivasa Rao who dreams of becoming a gangster.
-He has always liked to be called 'Don' Seenu since childhood due to the strong influence of the Amitabh Bachchan starring Don.
-He grows up with just one passion – that of becoming the World's No: 1 Don.
-Thanks to his enterprising nature, he gains access to the cream of the city's gangsters and uses his cleverness to play off the top two – Madhapur Machiraju and Narsingh, fierce rivals – against each other.
-Seenu wants to join one of these dons and grow up in the ranks.
-He joins hands with Machiraju.
-In the process, he is given a task to go to Germany and win the heart of Narsing's sister whose marriage is fixed with the son of a Dubai-based crime boss Naveen Duggal.
-Seenu goes to Germany and wins the heart of Deepthi and later, he discovers that he was shown the wrong girl.
-The wrong girl is none other than Machiraju's sister.
+Srinivasa Rao aka Seenu dreams of becoming a gangster and always likes to be called "Don Seenu" since childhood due to the strong influence of the Amitabh Bachchan starrer Don.
+Due to his enterprising nature, Seenu gains access to the cream of the city's gangsters and uses his cleverness to play off the top two gangsters and fierce rivals: Madhavpur Machiraju and Narsingh.
+Seenu wants to join one of the dons and grow up in the ranks, where he joins hands with Machiraju.

+In the process, Seenu is given a task to leave for Germany and win the heart of Narsingh's sister, whose marriage is fixed with Praveen Duggal, the son of Dubai-based crime boss Mukesh Duggal.
+Seenu goes to Germany and wins the heart of Deepthi but later discovers that he was shown the wrong girl.
+The wrong girl is none other than Machiraju's sister Deepthi.
 When Machiraju discovers that his henchman is the one who showed the wrong girl, Machiraju attempts to kill his henchman.
 Seenu manages to impress Deepthi and arrives back in India.

-When Deepthi and Priya confront Seenu about the confusion, Seenu reveals that his sister Lakshmi is actually Narsing's husband who was separated due to Machiraju's antics and thus wanted to prove his innocence by joining the gang.
-Meanwhile, Duggal calls Machiraju and Narsingh at the docks where Seenu arrives with Lakshmi and makes Machiraju prove her innocence.
-Narsingh apologizes to Lakshmi and they reconcile with their child.
-A fight ensues where Seenu defeats Duggal and happily leaves with his family.
+When Deepthi and Priya confront Seenu about the confusion, Seenu reveals that their brothers Narsingh and Machiraju were best friends turned foes, and his sister Lakshmi is Narsingh's estranged wife who was separated due to Machiraju's antics and Panduranga Rao's plan and thus wanted to prove his innocence by joining the gang.
+Mukesh calls Machiraju and Narsingh at the docks, where Seenu arrives with Lakshmi and makes Machiraju prove her innocence.
+Narsingh apologizes to Lakshmi, and they reconcile with each other and their child.
+A fight ensues where Seenu defeats Mukesh and happily leaves with his family.